Bazror/hivemind/docs/native_ads/native_ads.md

 - `type`: the type name of the ad, e.g. `native_post`
 - `properties`: contains the type-specific properties, e.g. `"devices": "mobile"`

+**adSubmit and adBid ops**

+A valid ad can be submitted to a community by broadcasting an `adSubmit` operation.
+Subsequent updates to parameters can be performed through `adBid` operations.

-- `time_units`: the period of time the ad will run for (initial, can be updated through subsequent custom JSON ops)
+- `time_units`: the period of time the ad will run for, in minutes
+- `bid_amount`: total amount offered for bid
+- `bid_token`: the token symbol

 ### Universal rules for ads